hisarciklilar/fun_fact_stats/README.md

 ### Hidden images

-- The idea of using hidden images to be able to use alt text was taken from Oliver Hall's explanation on Content Forest: [Question: How to add alt text for a background image in HTML/CSS?](https://contentforest.com/faq/how-to-add-alt-text-for-background-image).
+- The idea of using hidden images to be able to use alt text is taken from Oliver Hall's explanation on Content Forest: [Question: How to add alt text for a background image in HTML/CSS?](https://contentforest.com/faq/how-to-add-alt-text-for-background-image).
 I used the example code provided there.
 [Accessed on 12 September 2024]

+### Image swapping

+- The idea of image swapping with a media query is taken from [jmore009's post on stack overflow](https://stackoverflow.com/questions/27853884/media-queries-and-image-swapping) [Accessed on 12 September 2024].